 - brain and bone health

 As always, make sure to check with your veterinarian before making any changes to your dog's diet.
 For internal uses, it is recommended to start out giving a 1/4 tsp per 10 pounds of dog.
 You should slowly (over two weeks) transition your dog up to the normal daily recommended amount of 1 tsp. per 10 pounds of dog (or 1 Tbsp. per 30 pounds of dog).
 If you don't slowly transition your dog up to the normal amount, he/she may experience flu like symptoms for a few days as their body detoxes too fast.
-There are many uses of coconut oil for your dog, but here are my top 10:
+There are many uses of coconut oil for dogs, but here are my top 10:

 - Skin Allergies, Rashes, Flea Allergies, Candida, and Fungal Infections – By taking internally, daily, and even using externally you can rid your dog of many skin problems such as eczema, flea allergies, contact dermatitis, fungal infections, and even yeast infections.